bthornton191/bthornton191/README.md

 * <img src="images/gears.png" alt="gears" height="15"/> Mechanical Dynamics

 ## :man_technologist: Consulting Services

-### Quick-start projects
+### Simulation projects
-I will help you install and configure MSC software products for your environment, and provide general instruction for your staff in using the software in your product development process.
+If you only need to do analysis infrequently, I offer simulation projects and consulting to tackle your toughest problems.
+I will help you to understand your goals and your design problem first.
+Once I know what you are trying to accomplish, I will gather from you the necessary data such as CAD models, physical test data, and materials data, and then run your simulation for you.

+### Customization and process automation
+Hexagon products are highly customizable and extendable.
+Customization allows customers to create specialized applications for proprietary processes within Hexagon tools.
+This can include custom user interfaces, automated reports, standardized modelling and simulation techniques, and specialized algorithms.
+I can then help you deploy and manage these customizations across your entire enterprise.

+### Methods development
+I'll evaluate your simulation needs and work with your staff to determine how to use simulation software to efficiently simulate your problem.
+This may include establishing simplifying assumptions, customizing numerical algorithms and correlating models to test.

 ### Knowledge transfer
 I will perform simulations for you and then use the simulation as a basis for transferring the necessary